hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-dappnode.md

 Find HOPR in your packages and navigate to the backup section.
 From there, all you have to do is click 'Restore' and open your identity file when prompted.

+**Note:** The backup you downloaded will be a zipped folder.
+You will need to extract this folder to find the identity file if you haven't already.

 ![dappnode restore](./images/dappnode-backup.png)

 ## Collecting Logs